isabella232/net-two-factor-auth/readme.md

 Hit F5 to start the app locally and make a note of the port.
 In my case it was 2945.
 Then head over to http://localhost:yourport/Help and you should see how to call our new API.

-In postman generate and SMS
+In Postman, generate an SMS
 ![](Images/postman_generate.png)

 And to verify code
 ![](Images/postman_verify.png)